 Peru is the world’s biggest fishmeal producer.
-Fishmeal, which is used to make animal feed, fertilizers and preservatives, is produced in large, industrial factories along the coast.
-Seventy percent of these factories are located in residential neighborhoods, and most of them use obsolete technology that discharges effluents containing fish remains, blood, oils and soluble proteins directly into domestic drains.
+Fishmeal, which is used to make animal feed, fertilizers, and preservatives, is produced in large, industrial factories along the coast.
+Seventy percent of these factories are located in residential neighborhoods, and most of them use obsolete technology that discharges effluents containing fish remains, blood, oils, and soluble proteins directly into domestic drains.
 This mixing of industrial and domestic waste causes major health problems for Chimbote’s population of 350,000, particularly for children and the elderly.
-The factories also belch irritating airborne particles, foul smells and soot into the air.
-Severe allergies, fungal skin diseases, respiratory diseases and even Peru’s Cholera Epidemic of 1991-1993 have been linked to the unsanitary conditions emanating from this pollution.
-Obstructed pipes regularly cause back-ups into the streets where Chimbote’s children wade into these rushing streams of wastes and toxics in search of fish remains to sell in town.
+The factories also belch irritating airborne particles, foul smells, and soot into the air.
+Severe allergies, fungal skin diseases, respiratory diseases, and even Peru’s Cholera Epidemic of 1991-1993 have been linked to the unsanitary conditions emanating from this pollution.
+Obstructed pipes regularly cause back-ups into the streets, where Chimbote’s children wade into these rushing streams of waste and toxic materials in search of fish remains to sell in town.
 In 2003, life expectancy in the city was a decade lower than the national average.

-Chimbote is one of the most contaminated city in Peru.
-In addition to the pollution produced by the fishmeal factories, the industry is severely degrading the regions’ marine environment.
+Chimbote is one of Peru’s most contaminated cities.
+In addition to the pollution produced by the fishmeal factories, the industry is severely degrading the region’s marine environment.
 Destructive fishing practices such as bottom-net dragging are used to catch the tons of fish used in fishmeal production, and heated water used in the production process is returned to the sea at near-boiling temperatures, creating dead zones along Peru’s coast.

 Despite enormous resistance from the fishmeal industry, Foronda successfully reduced pollution and improved the health standards in Chimbote and other Peruvian coastal cities.
 She founded and directs Natura, a leading environmental group in Peru, and she formed partnerships with progressive fishmeal companies, convincing them to operate in a more environmentally responsible manner.
 Foronda demonstrated to elected officials and to some of the fishmeal companies that they can save money and reap long-term economic benefits by reducing their toxic waste and protecting the local community.

-Natura continues to educate the local population on their constitutional rights to environmental protections.
-Foronda empowers citizens, many of whom have formed local “Citizen Environmental Vigilance Committees” to investigate, monitor and negotiate with fishmeal companies to ensure they implement environmental and health safeguards.
+Natura continues to educate the local population on its constitutional rights to environmental protections.
+Foronda empowers citizens, many of whom have formed local “Citizen Environmental Vigilance Committees” to investigate, monitor, and negotiate with fishmeal companies to ensure that they implement environmental and health safeguards.